miyamok/reentrancy/README.md

 		  (= r l_r))
 	     (T b tb s v b^ tb^ r))))
 ```
-Q_alpha is for the initial step.
-Q_1 comes after the condition <code>balance[msg.sender] != 0</code> is true.
-We model the next line of call() as two steps, where the first one is to send the native currency by Q_2 and the second is to process the call value by Q_3.
-For simplicity we assume that the call() is always successful.
-It is harmless to do so because in case call() is not successful, it is reverted by require().
-Note that we should explicitly handle a revert if assert() was used here instead of require().
-Q_omega comes after the last line <code>balance[msg.sender] = 0;</code>.
-T is a summary for withdraw().
+`Q_alpha` is for the initial step.  `Q_1` is derived if the condition <code>balance[msg.sender] != 0</code> holds.
+We model the next line of `call`, splitting it into two steps, where the first step `Q_2` is to send the native currency to `msg.sender` and the second one `Q_3` is to process the call message.
+For simplicity we consider only the case that `call` is always successful.
+This simplification is harmless because in case `call` is not successful, it is reverted by `require`, and it doesn't affect the safety property.
+Note that we should explicitly handle a revert if `assert` was used here instead of `require` in the Solidity code.  `Q_omega` comes after the last line to set zero for `balance[msg.sender]`.  `T` is a summary predicate for `withdraw`.

-There are two new things, one of which is just a new function bvsub for the subtraction in bitvectors.
-The other new thing is a model of an external behavior of the jar contract, that is crucial to handle a call to an unknown external contract, which is for this case a contract of the address msg.sender.
+There are two new elements, one is a new function `bvsub` for the subtraction in bitvectors.
+The other is a predicate `Ext` which models an external behavior of `Jar`.
 ```
 (assert (forall ((b M) (tb BUINT)) (Ext b tb b tb)))